Southbourne, Dorset

-Southbourne is a suburb of Bournemouth in Dorset, England.
-It is situated between Boscombe and Christchurch, in the unitary authority of Bournemouth, Christchurch and Poole.
+Southbourne is a suburb of Bournemouth, in the unitary authority area of Bournemouth, Christchurch and Poole, in the ceremonial county of Dorset, England.
+It is situated between Boscombe and Christchurch.
 The area was previously known as Stourfield.
 Strictly, Southbourne refers to the area near to the coast; areas further inland are West Southbourne, Tuckton and Wick.
 It was historically part of Hampshire until 1974.